- Jean Monnet Centre of Excellence

 Announcements

-The winner of the fellowship is Ariel L. Wirkierman (research proposal).
+The winner of the 2024 fellowship was Ariel L. Wirkierman (research proposal).

-The winner of the scholarship is Sofia Nunzi (research proposal).
+The winner of the 2024 scholarship was Sofia Nunzi (research proposal).